 If you ask your sales team, this might be the most important part of your evaluation.
-With an abundance of tools available nowadays, integrations are vital to facilitate the admin part of a sales’ agent day to day.
+With an abundance of tools available nowadays, integrations are vital to facilitate the admin part of a sales agent day to day.
 Being able to do everything from one system will always be more time-efficient than having to swap between different systems.

 An application with no API is like a house with no doors.
-But what are the real API capabilities of the e-signing solutions you evaluate, to ensure your developers a time and cost efficient way to build around it.
+But what are the real API capabilities of the e-signing solutions you evaluate to ensure your developers a time and cost-efficient way to build around it.

 Buying a solution is one thing; onboarding the users is another.
-It is essential to learn how a supplier will support new customers, and how they communicate their product updates to their users.
+It is essential to learn how a supplier will support new customers and how they communicate their product updates to their users.
 Two points to consider here:

-Data & GDPR
+Data and GDPR

 Businesses are more data-driven than ever, and this data is more regulated than ever before.
 How a supplier handles data and GDPR is crucial because a breach on their side could have repercussions for your business and your customers.